 Nomad tips and tricks

 Mira is one of the toughest anchors in the game as she’s able to pre-fire enemies by strafing across her Black Mirror.
-Until now the only way to eliminate her was with well placed grenades, smokes, and Hibana’s breaching pellets, however, if you can manage to fire an Airjab mine close to a Mira it will propel her out of cover and temporarily down her, allowing you move in and finish her off.
+Until now the only way to eliminate her was with well placed grenades, smokes, and Hibana’s breaching pellets, however, if you can manage to fire an Airjab mine close to Mira it will propel her out of cover and temporarily down her, allowing you to move in and finish her off.
 The same goes for any defender who is lurking behind cover.

 Grim Sky gave defenders their first shield operator in Clash, so it makes sense that Wind Bastion is giving us the ideal counter for her in the form of Nomad.
-If a Clash detonates an Airjab mine, not only will she be sent flying onto her back, she will also swap weapons, leaving her front totally vulnerable for a couple of seconds.
+If Clash detonates an Airjab mine, not only will she be sent flying onto her back, she will also swap weapons, leaving her front totally vulnerable for a couple of seconds.

-This is getting abit technical, but you can actually make the Airjab blast lethal by combining it with a Claymore from one of your teammates.
+This is getting a bit technical, but you can actually make the Airjab blast lethal by combining it with a Claymore from one of your teammates.
 Simply have a friend tuck their Claymore out of sight, then set your Airjab mine up opposite it for a lethal chain reaction.
 This trick won’t come off often, but when it does you can expect plenty of question marks in chat.

-Defending the defuser after you’ve planted it can be tricky – you’ve got to keep an eye on it to make sure a defender hasn’t snuck in to try and destroy it, but defenders can easily figure out where you.
+Defending the defuser after you’ve planted it can be tricky – you’ve got to keep an eye on it to make sure a defender hasn’t sneaked in to try and destroy it, but defenders can easily figure out where you.
 Place an Airjab nearby and you can buy yourself a valuable couple of seconds to get line of sight on the defuser again.